dannycoates/zkjs/readme.md

 * data - the value to set
 * flags - _optional_ `ZK.create` flags
 * acls - _optional_ array of ACL objects
-* callback(err, path) - returns an Error or the path that was created
+* callback(errno, path) - returns an errno or the path that was created

 __Flags__